skmorgane/biodiversity-course/schedule.md

               3. How did patterns in the endemic richness index compare across the different taxa assessed?
               4. Compare these results to the other assigned paper.
 What do they tell you in combination about patterns of endemism?

+* November 22:

+    * Class Activity: Group Projects

+### Weeks 15-16: Group Presentations

+* November 29: Group Presentations

+* December 1: Group Presentations

-* November 22: Large-scale Patterns of Phylogenetic, Functional, and Species Diversity
+* December 6: Large-scale Patterns of Phylogenetic, Functional, and Species Diversity
     * Discussion:
          * Readings: [Understanding global patterns of mammalian functional and phylogenetic diversity](https://doi.org/10.1098/rstb.2011.0024)
            - Questions
               1. Why are patterns of phylogenetic diversity important to understand?
               2. Why are patterns of functional diversity important to understand?
               3. Figure 1 shows possible relationships between FD and PD.